 Song of Autumn – The Poem

-Despite its perceived length, Song of Autumn is a mere six sentences long, and pays no particular attention to line breaks or even stanza changes.
-Therefore, it makes more sense to examine it as a whole than it does to examine the verse break the author chose for this particular piece, which seems like it was likely chosen for readability and formatting reasons over any particular meaning in text.
+Despite its perceived length, Song of Autumn is a mere six sentences long and pays no particular attention to line breaks or even stanza changes.
+Therefore, it makes more sense to examine it as a whole than it does to examine the verse break the author chose for this particular piece, which seems like it was likely chosen for readability and formatting reasons over any particular meaning in the text.
 The poem, song of Autumn, can be read in full here.

 Song of Autumn Analysis

-Immediately, the most prominent poetic device being used throughout the poem is personification.
+Immediately, the most prominent poetic device is used throughout the poem is personification.
 The autumn leaves are being given the human qualities of longing and comfort, and it is implied that they would rather be on the ground than hanging in the air.
 There is a need for comfort embedded in these lines, a desire for belonging and stability.
 Interestingly, the poem begins with “don’t you imagine,” suggesting that the speaker is seeking companionship, and for someone to agree with their perspective and outlook, the one that imagines that the leaves wish they could be on something solid and stable, rather than dangling precariously in the air.

 The poem continues to personify the natural world.
-In the second sentence, it is the trees that are given human characteristics, and in particular, the hollowed out trees, the ones covered in moss that birds like to sleep inside.
-This continues the earlier theme of stability, offering a sense of safety and comfort for the smaller animals that take autumn as an indication of the impending need to hibernate, and seek safety from the coming cold.
+In the second sentence, it is the trees that are given human characteristics, and in particular, the hollowed-out trees, the ones covered in moss that birds like to sleep inside.
+This continues the earlier theme of stability, offering a sense of safety and comfort for the smaller animals that take autumn as an indication of the impending need to hibernate and seek safety from the coming cold.
 Despite this, the next lines depict the beginning of winter in positive terms, romanticizing the whispered good-byes of the glowers, and the “crowning” of the evergreen trees during the first snowfall.
 The image of the evergreen, as well as the idea that the flowers are saying “good-bye” — implying that they will be back — continues to push forward the idea of stability, of something that lasts.
 Autumn is being depicted as a time to maintain and ensure survival.

 The natural scenery is described beautifully in the poem’s conclusion; everything is covered in white snow and blue shadows; the inclusion of a fox to breathe additional life into the wintry scene is a strong idea by the author.
-It is undoubtedly cold, if the wind reminds the speaker of pumping bellows, but this line is placed in almost as an afterthought, and feels buried beneath the natural descriptions and colours, as though the speaker can observe and admire the transition of autumn to winter without being bothered by the fact that the nights are longer, or that the temperature is colder.
+It is undoubtedly cold if the wind reminds the speaker of pumping bellows, but this line is placed in almost as an afterthought and feels buried beneath the natural descriptions and colours, as though the speaker can observe and admire the transition of autumn to winter without being bothered by the fact that the nights are longer, or that the temperature is colder.
 The strength of the natural world overcomes.

 The final line is an ambiguous one.
 It brings in a human element to the poem, that of firewood, and then personifies the firewood, suggesting it wants to continue on its way.
 The way could refer to returning to the natural world, where safety and stability are core themes, or it could refer to its predetermined path of becoming a fire to light and warm another being.
 In the context of a “song of autumn,” it could be that the firewood is simply looking to provide that warmth and stability that has been an underlying theme throughout so much of the poem thus far.

 By using personifying devices alongside detailed natural imagery, Mary Oliver is able to create a calm, quiet, and almost therapeutic atmosphere out of the natural world.
-Inviting us to share the perspective that the natural world is alive and sentient in its own way is a wonderful thing to do, and fulfils an aspect of poetry that seeks to create bonds between the author and the reader.
-Whether or not there is any exact meaning or historic context behind the vivid descriptions is a difficult thing to assess.
+Inviting us to share the perspective that the natural world is alive and sentient in its own way is a wonderful thing to do, and fulfills an aspect of poetry that seeks to create bonds between the author and the reader.
+Whether or not there is an exact meaning or historic context behind the vivid descriptions is a difficult thing to assess.
 As the poem stands, it is in itself a beacon for beauty and the security of the natural world, as it exists in perfect balance with itself; the birds and the trees, the trees and the leaves, the leaves and the ground, where the roots of the trees are buried deep, patiently awaiting the return of spring.